Voted Best Personal Injury Law Firm By Georgia Lawyers

 - Punitive Damages (Rare): For gross negligence, like a landlord ignoring fire hazards in Marietta, punitive damages may apply (O.C.G.A. § 51-12-5.1).

 Under Georgia law (O.C.G.A. § 51-1-2), negligent parties must be held accountable.
-Our team uses fire reports and expert testimony to prove fault.
+Our burn injury lawyer uses fire reports and expert testimony to prove fault.

 How Is Liability Determined in Burn Injury Cases in Atlanta, Georgia?